frenchypeanut/rockside/installation/install-rockside-slave.md

 If you install the Slave on the save server as the Engine, Docker engine should be already installed.

+### Operating systems

+Rockside can be installed on Linux and MacOS.
+If you are on linux please prefix all the following commands with 'sudo'

 ### Download Rockside Slave

 Download Rockside Slave executable to the server you want to install it.